Diet and lifestyle changes, such as eating whole foods and avoiding late-night meals, can have a positive impact on your gut health.

 It’s common knowledge that fiber is beneficial for good digestion.

-A high-fiber diet has been linked to a reduced risk of digestive conditions, including ulcers, reflux, hemorrhoids, diverticulitis and IBS (10).
+A high-fiber diet has been linked to a reduced risk of digestive conditions, including constipation, inflammatory bowel disease, and colorectal cancel (

 Prebiotics are found in many fruits, vegetables and grains.

 Good digestion may require eating enough fat.
-Fat helps you feel satisfied after a meal and is often needed for proper nutrient absorption.
+Fat helps you feel satisfied after a meal and is needed for proper absorption of certain nutrients, such as vitamins A, D, E, and K.

 In addition to water, you can also meet your fluid intake with herbal teas and other non-caffeinated beverages such as seltzer water.

-Another way to help meet your fluid intake needs is to include fruits and vegetables that are high in water, such as cucumber, zucchini, celery, tomatoes, melons, strawberries, grapefruit and peaches (18, 19).
+Another way to help meet your fluid intake needs is to include fruits and vegetables that are high in water, such as cucumber, peppers, broccoli, strawberries, apples, and oranges (20).

-Summary Insufficient fluid intake is a common cause of constipation.
-Increase your water intake by drinking non-caffeinated beverages and eating fruits and vegetables that have a high water content.
+Insufficient fluid intake is a common cause of constipation.
+Increase your fluid intake by drinking water and non-caffeinated beverages and eating fruits and vegetables that have a high water content.

-Stress can wreak havoc on your digestive system.
+Stress can have a negative impact on your digestive system.

 Stress hormones directly affect your digestion.
 When your body is in fight-or-flight mode, it thinks you don’t have time to rest and digest.
 During periods of stress, blood and energy are diverted away from your digestive system.